 Many parents are surprised at how different kindergarten is from when they went to school.
 They cannot believe how much kindergartners learn and are expected to do in their first school year.
 I have so many conversations with parents in our first conference about how sorry they are that they didn’t work with their child BEFORE they came to kindergarten, thinking it was just an extension of preschool.
 Getting your child ready for kindergarten will save so much stress later in the school year.

-Preschool parents know how important the social and emotional learning, as well as academic introduction is for young children.
+Preschool parents and teachers know how important the social and emotional learning, as well as academic introduction, is for young children.
 Children that have background in a wide variety of experiences find much quicker success in their kindergarten year than those that have never experienced a school situation before.
 Knowing colors, shapes, some letters & sounds, numbers, how to write their own name are just some of the skills that are important at this level.

 Families need to give children learning experiences at home.

 If your child didn’t go to preschool, it’s important that families give those learning experiences to their children AT HOME.
 There are lots of easy things families can do to help young children get ready for kindergarten.
-Teachers do not consider this age children toddlers so they will not be overly babied in kindergarten.
+Teachers do not consider this age children toddlers, so they will not be overly babied in kindergarten.
 It is important for them to learn to become independent – doing many things BY THEMSELF.
 Five-year-olds are developmentally ready to take on independence.
 Parents need to make sure they are assisting with this natural progression and not overly babying their child at this stage.

 Use this list to see how well your child is moving in the direction of being ready for their big kindergarten year.